7flash/bun-powershell-autoclicker/README.md

 # bun-powershell-autoclicker

-Welcome to the **bun-powershell-autoclicker**!
-This tool helps automate mouse actions based on screen changes with PowerShell and Bun.
-Let's explore the latest updates and how to use them.
+Welcome to **bun-powershell-autoclicker**!
+This tool automates mouse actions based on screen changes using PowerShell and Bun.
+Let's dive into the latest updates and explore how to use this tool effectively.

 ## New Features 🚀

-1. **Configuration Management** 📁
+1. **Multiple Configurations Support** 📂
-   - Save and load configurations for monitoring different screen areas.
+   - Load multiple configuration files at once, allowing for a more flexible monitoring setup.
-   - Prompt users to use existing configurations or set up new ones.
+   - Seamlessly rotate through configurations during monitoring sessions.

-2. **Enhanced User Interaction** 💬
+2. **Enhanced Capture Guidance** 🚨
-   - Interactive prompts guide users through setting up monitoring areas and capturing possible screen colorings.
+   - New prompts instruct users to move the cursor away from the selected area before capturing colorings, ensuring accuracy.

-   - Users can specify similarity thresholds and interval periods for monitoring.
+3. **Detailed Comparison Feedback** 🖼️

-3. **Multiple Coloring Captures** 🎨
+   - Receive feedback on each coloring comparison, including the similarity percentage for each captured coloring.

-   - Capture multiple possible colorings for a monitoring area to increase detection accuracy.
+4. **Workflow Sequence** 🔁
-   - Prompt users to capture additional colorings if needed.
+   - Automatically switch between configurations, allowing for continuous monitoring and action across multiple setups.

 ## Features ✨